 The faculty offers a three days orientation course at the beginning of the winter term.
 Here you learn the basics about studying at FAU, and you learn about the campus and the city.

 - 4-6 October 2017: Orientation course for international students in English taught programmes of the faculty

 room 1.011, Kollegienhaus, Universitätsstr.
 15, Erlangen

-If you wish to be in regular contact with local students and to get support from one during the first weeks and throughout your time studying in Erlangen or Nürnberg, please contact the international office of the faculty.
+If you wish to be in regular contact with local students and to get support from one during the first weeks and throughout your time studying in Erlangen or Nürnberg, please register and contact the international office of the faculty.
 We will team you up with a suitable buddy to help you find your way around and meet new people.

 Join the facebook group, where you can communicate in German or English: “Buddyprogramm der Philosophischen Fakultät der FAU”